todbot/blink1/docs/README.md

 -----
 For the C API, check out the [blink1-lib.h](../commandline/blink1-lib.h) and [blink1-lib.c](../commandline/blink1-lib.c) files.

-For an example of them in use, see the command-line tool [blink1-tool.c](../commandline/blink1-tool.c).

 Java / Processing API
 ---------------------
-Check out the
+Check out the set of Java / Processing examples in the "processing" directory.

 Command-line API
 ----------------